4Max0/Hyprscript/readme.md

 ```

 ## What to do if an error occurs:
-The install script generates a logfile called 'logfile.log' in the Hyprscript directory.
+The installation script generates a log file called 'logfile.log' in the Hyprscript directory.
 If you encounter an error, try to open in and look around for errors.
 Example using everyone favorite editor vim:

 ```
 vim logfile.log